 Those Cannonlake Xeons may not arrive until 2019 though, which might coincide nicely with the launch of the Mac Pro.
 Although, Apple may not be so keen on waiting for Intel to make the new chips available.

 The current Mac Pro offers 6, 8, or 12-core versions.
-When it launches this winter, the iMac Pro will offer 8, 10 r 18-cores.
+The iMac Pro offers 8, 10, 14 and 18-core Intel Xeon W processor options.
 Given that next-generation Xeons are heading towards 28, or even 32-cores, it is a fair bet to suppose that the new Mac Pro will offer more than 18-cores as an option.

 The 2013 Mac Pro uses Dual AMD FirePro D500 or D700 graphics processors.
 Since this was a product name created for the Mac Pro, it’s necessary to do a little sleuthing to find an equivalent that could be used for the next Mac Pro.